Last Updated: October 28, 2024

 Personal Life

-Moran married Rocky Ferguson in 1987 and they were divorced in 1993.
-She married Steven Fleischmann later that same year.
-After the television shows that put her on the map were canceled, she moved out of Los Angeles to the mountains in California.
-Moran has revealed in interviews that she suffered from depression during this time and was unable to get any acting roles.
-In 2010 her home in Palmdale, California was foreclosed on and she was evicted.
+Moran married Rocky Ferguson in 1987.
+After they divorced in 1993, she married Steven Fleischmann later that same year.
+After the television shows that put her on the map were canceled, Erin moved out of Los Angeles to the mountains of California.
+Moran said in interviews that she suffered from depression during this time and was unable to get any acting roles.
+In 2010, her home in Palmdale, California, was foreclosed on, and she was evicted.
 She moved into her mother-in-law's trailer in Indiana.

-She was found unresponsive by authorities on April 22, 2017 and was pronounced dead at the age of 56.
+Erin was found unresponsive by authorities on April 22, 2017, and was pronounced dead at the age of 56.
 An autopsy indicated the cause of death was complications of stage four cancer of the throat.
-In an open letter released by Scott Baio, Moran's husband Steven confirmed she had experienced symptoms of throat cancer in 2016 and her condition had deteriorated rapidly after unsuccessful attempts to treat her cancer.
+In an open letter released by Scott Baio, Moran's husband, Steven, confirmed she had experienced symptoms of throat cancer in 2016 and her condition had deteriorated rapidly after unsuccessful attempts to treat her cancer.

 Erin Moran Career Earnings